Manny Delcarmen: Winter league baseball

 Delcarmen pitched for Venados de Mazatlán of the Mexican Pacific League during the 2015–2016 and 2016–2017 winter seasons, and for Tiburones de La Guaira of the Venezuelan Professional Baseball League during the 2017–2018 winter season.

-Mexican Baseball League

-On April 1, 2016, Delcarmen signed with the Saraperos de Saltillo of the Mexican Baseball League.
-He was released on April 7, 2016.

-Atlantic League of Professional Baseball

-On April 4, 2017, Delcarmen signed with the Bridgeport Bluefish of the independent Atlantic League of Professional Baseball.
-On November 1, 2017, Delcarmen was selected by the New Britain Bees in a dispersal draft of Bridgeport players.
-On March 20, 2018, he signed with the team for the 2018 season.
-Delcarmen officially retired from professional baseball after pitching in a game for the Bees on May 31, 2018.
-He announced that he would be pursuing an opportunity as a studio analyst for the Boston Red Sox.

 College baseball coaching

 In September 2021, Delcarmen joined the coaching staff of Fisher College in Boston as an assistant baseball coach.
+He did not return for the 2023 season.